pepstock-org/Charba-Wiki/docs/DefaultsCharts.md

 **Charba** (leveraging on [Chart.JS](http://www.chartjs.org/)) animates charts out of the box.
 A number of options are provided to configure how the animation looks and how long it takes

-The animation configuration is passed using the [animation](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/options/Animation.html) object into defaults one:
+The animation configuration is passed using the [animation](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/options/Animation.html) object in the defaults one:

 ```java
 // --------------------------------------